ISOTROPIC#

 Description#

 This object class defines models of isotropic hardening for use in a variety of material behaviors and potentials.
-Isotropic hardening causes an isotropic expansion or contraction of the yield surface in tensorial stress space.
-The isotropic hardening may be a function of the simulated multiplier which is normally equal to the cumulated plastic strain equivalent \(p\), or in terms of its own internal variable.
+Isotropic hardening causes an isotropic expansion or contraction of the yield surface in stress tensor space.
+The isotropic hardening may be a function of the simulated multiplier which is normally equal to the cumulative plastic strain equivalent \(p\), or in terms of its own internal variable.
 The latter must be used for cases of static recovery.

 The initial value \(R_0\) for the yield radius is noted here to be the onset of plasticity, and not the engineering yield stress.
 It may thus be found to be significantly lower than expected.